juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 ### Advanced

-These pre-defined bindings are very generic and broadly usable, though might not be adequate enough to resolve all situations.
+These predefined bindings are very generic and broadly usable, though might not be adequate enough to resolve all situations.
 To create new kinds of bindings, implement the `IDependencyBinding` or `IDependencyBinding<T>` interface.

 ## Containers